msveshnikov/autocode-ai/README.md

-# CodeCraftAI
+# AutoCode

-CodeCraftAI is an innovative automatic coding tool designed to bootstrap any software project incrementally, transforming README.md instructions into a fully functional software project using Claude 3.5 Sonnet API.
-CodeCraftAI was bootstrapped by itself from one simple prompt.
+AutoCode is an innovative automatic coding tool designed to bootstrap any software project incrementally, transforming README.md instructions into a fully functional software project using Claude 3.5 Sonnet API.
+AutoCode was bootstrapped by itself from one simple prompt.

 ![alt text](image.png)